 Even if a person with nefarious intentions were to break in and try to intercept your information, they would end up with a bunch of letters and numbers (a.k.a gibberish for humans), and they wouldn’t be able to decode your personal information.
 If fact, only the server that the information is intended for, will be able to decode it.

 SSL certificates also ensure authenticity.
 Some hackers and identity thieves will trick your machine into believing they’re the website that you’re trying to send information to.
 This could happen when you’re making a purchase or when you’re entering your email address for a newsletter subscription, for example.
 If that website has an SSL certificate, your machine will ask the website for that SSL certificate and will verify whether that website is truly whom they say they are.
 You could say that it’s a lot like a traffic officer asking for your driving licence or any form of identity check that we ourselves go through in our daily lives.

 As a business, protecting your customers’ data is important.
 It consolidates a trustworthy reputation which in turn translates into a loyal customer base.

-On top of that, Google’s currently algorithm takes SSL certificates very seriously.
-It will go to the extent of visibly flagging your site as NOT SECURE to every single user who visits your site if you do not have an SSL certificate.
+On top of that, Google’s algorithm takes SSL certificates very seriously.
+It will go to the extent of visibly flagging your site as NOT SECURE to every single user who visits your site if you do not have an SSL certificate when you should.